 Whole Buttercup Squash CurryCourse: All Recipes, Dinner, MainCuisine: Indian, AmericanDifficulty: Easy

-This Buttercup Squash Curry is served in a whole roasted buttercup squash with rice and flatbread.
-Your Autumn deserves a warm, spiced, and flavor-packed dish to bring in the season that’s creamy like the texture of buttercup squash and curry.
+This Buttercup Squash Curry is a warm, spiced, and flavor-packed dish served in a whole roasted buttercup squash with rice and flatbread.

 4 small buttercup squash, deseeded (or 2 larger squash)